bnolan/echt-server/README.md

 We might want to write a `Makefile` or some bash scripts tthat automate changing terraform init.
 There may be a way to fix the repeated `init` using terraform workspaces.

+### Deploying lambdas to production

+Initialize claudia (only have to do for new environments, the `claudia.json` in this repo is the production one), this command creates an IAM role that isn't managed by
+terraform:

+    AWS_PROFILE=echt-production claudia create --use-s3-bucket echt-production-lambda --region us-west-2 --api-module app

+Deploying claudia:

+    AWS_PROFILE=echt-production claudia update --use-s3-bucket echt-production-lambda